mertingen/stock-api/README.md

 - Redis

 ### Warm-up
-You'll see **.env.sample** in the root directory, you should fulfill these variable to initialize the app.
+You'll see **.env.sample** in the root directory, you should create **.env** file next to it and fulfill these variable to initialize the app.

 - DB_USER=
 - DB_PASS=